Meikong-Cui/computer_vision/README.md

 The results and evaluation is in the 'report.pdf'.
 The evaluation methods use IOU and F1 score.

-This is a screenshot of my detector, green boxes are outputs of Viola-Jones detector, red boxes are the final output of filter + Viola-Jones detector:\n
+This is a screenshot of my detector, green boxes are outputs of Viola-Jones detector, red boxes are the final output of filter + Viola-Jones detector:

 ![imagetext](https://github.com/Meikong-Cui/computer_vision/blob/main/No_entry/Noentry.png)